 Circular No. 140 of 11 February 1991.
-June 2010 Implementation of international accounting standards New provisions came into effect regarding supervisory reports, providing that lending includes all securitized or otherwise sold loans that do not meet the requirements for cancellation set out by the international accounting standards (IAS).
-This led to the recognition of assets that had previously been written off and the related liabilities, with a consequent increase in the time series of loans.
-June 2011 Inclusion of Cassa Depositi e Prestiti SpA (CDP) among reporting entities.
+June 2010 Implementation of international accounting standards June 2011 Inclusion of Cassa Depositi e Prestiti SpA (CDP) among reporting entities.
 The statistical tables on loans based on banks' supervisory reports (excluding those on the activity of branches) began to include reports by Cassa Depositi e Prestiti SpA.
 December 2014 Classification of customers by institutional sector The new classification criteria by institutional sector in the European system of national and regional accounts (SEC 2010) caused some breaks in the time series, particularly with respect to data on financial and non-financial corporations, both resident and non-resident, and, as a consequence, the ATECO classification, namely the financial and insurance activities item (identified by the code K).
 May 2016 Single Register Following the reform of Title V of the Consolidated Law on Banking enacted through Legislative Decree 141/2010, the financial companies operating under Articles 106 and 107 of the old version of the aforementioned law were included in the new Single Register, and the old specialized registers were discontinued.
+June 2018 New tables on rates on current account, sight and overnight deposit Following the discontinuation of the analytical survey of interest rates provided for by Bank of Italy Circular No. 251 of 17 July 2003, the information on interest rates payable is now derived from the harmonized survey of MFI Interest Rate Statistics (MIR Statistics) established by Bank of Italy Circular No. 248 of June 26 2002.
+As a result, tables TER30951 and TER30960 have been discontinued and new tables.
+December 2019 New criteria for consolidating foreign exposures Exposures from jointly owned companies (banks and financial institutions in joint ventures and within the prudential scope) have been included in the consolidation scope of the groups.
+The time series of the TFR30274 table may therefore present discontinuities for the countries in which the joint ventures are present.